Professional Bull Rider

 I want to get into bull riding.
 I have zero experience.
 How can I get started?

-Asked by Dan almost 10 years ago
+Asked by Dan about 10 years ago

 Hi there RodeoGuy.
 Just a quick question for you, could you direct me towards a rodeo school you'd recommend near Northern Illinois/Southern Wisconsin, or the surrounding areas?
 Within 200 miles or so would be great, otherwise, just what's close!